yuri-rage/fpp-yuri-config/README.md

     station wlan0 get-networks
     station wlan1 get-networks

 If successful, you should see your SSIDs listed.
 If not, repeat the above steps.
-Once you see your networks listed move on to the next commands.
+Once you see your networks listed, execute these commands to connect them manually.

     station wlan0 connect <your E.131 SSID here>
     <enter network key/password>